Overview

 Ask all staff members submitting QOF to check that they can log in.

-For a step-by-step guide, refer to Module 4 and Module 5 on our website. https://academy.midlandsandlancashirecsu.nhs.uk/cqrs-national-training/e-learning/
+For a step-by-step guide, refer to Module 4 and Module 5 at: https://academy.midlandsandlancashirecsu.nhs.uk/cqrs-national-training/e-learning/.

 Contact your commissioning organisation if you have not received an offer of participation.